 - a.
 Properly separate any universal waste and store in the Universal Waste Accumulation Areas (UWAA) as waste is generated.
 (Primarily light bulbs, ballast, batteries, pesticides, and items containing mercury).
 Green tips and CFL light bulbs are disposed of as universal waste.
 Assure that containers of Universal Waste are closed at all times, free of defects, have no leakage, spillage or other environmental releases, and that all universal waste containers are labeled with a Universal Waste label which must include type of waste and accumulation start date.
 When first item is added to empty container, mark that date on the label.
 Storage of universal waste cannot exceed 1 year so this date should be monitored with each addition to the container.
 Initial and date the container inspection sheet each time an addition is made (see Attachment III-B).
 Lamps must be packaged without separators, or any other packing materials.
 All Universal Waste Containers must be stored in a dry place. - b.
+Complete a monthly inspection of each universal waste storage area. - c.
 Notify the Facility Services, ext.
 6011, when accumulation areas need pick up for disposal (either containers are full or the date is approaching the 1 year storage limit).